cruor99/homeserver-inf/readme.md

 ============================================

 In order to use this web interface, a mimicked setup to this is required.
-The preferred linux distribution is up to you, but for my setup I used Ubuntu.
+The preferred linux distribution is up to you.

 The local Free software used is: